Roman Era in Derby 2017

 The Roman army was stacked also to the right, with all of the Foederate and Ostrogoth cavalry together flanked by Legions on one side, and the massed Auxilia formation running for the safety of the field on the extreme right.
 Both sides seemed up for the fight as the two lines of horse thundered towards each other.

-Driven forward by throughts of Pirlo's garlic-infused underfloor heating system, the Decadent Legionaries were preparing to be shot at for much of the game but as long as it kept the enemy horse out of the flank of the Ostrogoths that would be a good exchange in my book.
+As if possessed by the long-dead soul of Marc Anthony's sun-tanned Circus Maximus, the Decadent Legionaries were preparing to be shot at for much of the game but as long as it kept the enemy horse out of the flank of the Ostrogoths that would be a good exchange in my book.
 With the Ostrogoths and Foederate cavalry jammed so closely together there was also no role, nor use for the Ostrogoth bowmen so they had already taken advantage of some excessive pip rolls to trudge over to the left flank and support the Legions.

 What about these figures then?